A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Assorted Angular integrals

-As a byproduct of this procedure, we are able to precisely estimate the accuracy of our numerical P. integration, which is used to calculate spectral deviation.
-The numerical values of the integrals differ at the fifth digit from the exact values.
-These findings indicate that the spectral deviation has systematic origin in approximation/truncation of DSEs and is not caused by a numerical noise.
+As an added benefit, we can accurately estimate the precision of our numerical P integration, which is used to calculate spectral deviation.
+The numerical values of the integrals differ from the exact values by the fifth digit.
+This indicates that the spectral deviation has a systematic origin in the approximation/truncation of DSEs and is not caused by numerical noise.